kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/05-more-gulp/01-browsersync.md

 ```

 * We are not importing the entire package, just the `create()` method
-* We want to auto-refresh whenver we save a change to a file so we want to work inside our Gulp `watch` task
+* We want to auto-refresh whenever we save a change to a file so we want to work inside our Gulp `watch` task
-* browser-sync spins up a tiny web server on our computer so we need to tell it where our project is
+* `browser-sync` spins up a tiny web server on our computer so we need to tell it where our project is

 `gulpfile.js`